kgoderis/openhab-addons/bundles/org.openhab.io.homekit/src/main/java/org/openhab/io/homekit/Ideas/SpecStory - Configuration.md

 - Easier troubleshooting and debugging
 - Better scalability in different environments

-The changes would take effect after the HomeKit binding is restarted or when the configuration is updated through the OSGi Configuration Admin service.
+The changes would take effect after the Homekit binding is restarted or when the configuration is updated through the OSGi Configuration Admin service.

 ---